Prevention Services

 The Lake Helen family support workers assist and support self-determined families and individuals in a time of crisis.
 This team meets monthly to develop the Lake Helen Service Calendar.
 This calendar displays all community programming for that given month.
 Family support workers believe in a gentle, culturally sensitive approach in assisting their clientele.
 We assist clients with family law, child welfare, legal matters, addictions, over-all personal wellness, and more.

 FSW services are discreet and confidential.
-Home visits are an alternative to coming into the office to see an FSW.
+Home visits are an alternative to coming in save to the office to see an FSW.
 The family support workers have direct phone lines for your convenience.
 However, you may call the FSW Office direct or the RRIB band office and leave a message with the front desk if you prefer.
 Your family support workers offices are located in the lower level of the Red Rock Indian Band Office.

 The FSWs host a variety of community prevention activities geared to the needs of the community.
 All programming is family based and open to all and may be delivered with an educational component, in a workshop style, and/or a fun hands-on approach.
 Information and resources are included for clients to take home.